jsalamander/akut-shift-planner/README.md

 ## Functional Test

-Run the testsuite with the following comand: ´composer test´.
+Run the testsuite with the following command: ´composer test´.

-*Warning* this will delete your database and start by a fresh instance
+Info: The tests will be executed against an own sqlite database, and will not alter any data of yours.